Only a Duke Would Dare

 “Delightful, dazzling, and oh-so delicious.” ~Cheryl Bolen, NYT Bestselling Author

-A Duke.
+A reluctant duke.
 A vicar’s daughter.
 A forbidden love.

 Marriage—an unpleasant obligation